lightmedium/LeadCapture/README.md

 3. Using inferrence instead of if/else and switch/case statements to guide indirection.
 4. Inversion of control when it comes to the relationship between the UITableView delegate and the UITableViewCell.

+Some things I would do differently:

+1. Eliminate use of performSelector when reading properties from the domain model in the -(NSDictionary *)serializedForSave; method.
+2. Isolate and abstract the dependency between control logic and UITableView/UITableViewCell so that it would be trivial to swap it out for UICollectionView.

 I look forward to your feedback!